 I have just read an interesting article in the Financial Times on the topic of UK productivity.
 UK workers are significantly less productive that their counterparts in France, Germany and the US, and are less productive than they were in 2007, when the financial crisis hit.
 This lack of improvement in productivity will hamper the expansion of the UK economy.
 Read the rest of this entry »

 The Chimp Paradox by Professor Steve Peters

 Just imagine if your business was like a Formula 1 Team – how successful do you think you would be?
 On race day, would you be the Team Manager, completely in control of the situation and calmly orchestrating events from the safety of the pit wall?
 Or would you be running around, doing every job to make sure it is done properly and getting in everybody else’s way, but feeling good because you are busy helping, with the end result being that the car goes out long after all the others, and with only 3 wheels on?
-Continue reading “3 Steps to Kick the Busyness Habit” »
+Read the rest of this entry »

 ActionCOACH Solent MD Kevin Stansfield was recently interviewed on local radio station 103.9 Voice FM by Xan Phillips for their business programme.
 In the interview, Kevin recommends 3 books that all business owners should read.
 Among the topics discussed are how to manage your team, making the most of your time, what it takes to be a true entrepreneur and the importance of maintaining a healthy cash flow.

 To listen to the interview, just click here.